 1. Keep your customers in the loop

-One of the best ways to get started with email marketing is by using it as a medium to inform and educate your customers.
-This is particularly relevant if your company has got some kind of online store.
+A great way to get started with email marketing is by using it as a medium to inform and educate your customers.
+This is relevant if your company has an online store.

-When you make a sale online or capture the data of potential leads on your site using a contact form, you should be using the contact details of those enquiries or customers to start building a list of potential email marketing contacts.
+When you make sales online or capture data of potential leads on your site using a contact form, you should use the contact details of those enquiries or customers to build a list of potential email marketing contacts.

-It’s crucial to note that the European Union’s new GDPR laws came into effect in May 2018 – and these regulations place stringent limits on how you are allowed to communicate with people online and use their data for marketing purposes.
-As a result, you should always explicitly ask your customers for consent to send them marketing materials by email.
+It’s crucial to note that the European Union’s new GDPR laws came into effect in May 2018 – these regulations place stringent limits on how you are allowed to communicate with people online and use their data for marketing purposes.
+As a result, you should always explicitly ask your customers for consent to send them marketing materials.

-These rules apply to all companies dealing with EU citizens – and so if you own a UK limited company, you’ll need to comply.
+These rules apply to all companies dealing with EU citizens.
+If you own a UK limited company, you’ll need to comply.
 For detailed guidance on GDPR and how to collect and record email marketing consent, you should consult the European Commission website.

 Assuming you’ve got a GDPR-compliant list of contacts, you should consider this list as one of your company’s most vital communication assets.
 Whenever something new is happening at your company, you should be using email to communicate that to your list of customers or enquirers.